 The cost of living in Australia varies depending on where one is.
 In general, life in the big cities will necessarily be more expensive than in smaller Australian cities.
-This can be explained by two main factors, the cost of housing is higher, and expenses / outputs that are more common!
-However the food and gasoline cost less.
+This can be explained by two main factors, the cost of housing is higher, and expenses that are more common!
+However, the food and gasoline cost less.
 Know that in Australia, everything is paid weekly (or every 2 weeks max.), Wages, accommodation … In big cities housing is quite expensive in Sydney.
 The price for a Backpacker hostel in Sydney ranges from $ 25 in dormitories.
-Remember that it is often more advantageous to book a full week to get discounts (10% or in some cases 1 night free!). – Renting a room in the center of Sydney is about $ 200 p/ week if you’re living in the city center.
+Remember that it can be advantageous to book a full week to get discounts (10% or even 1 night free!).
+Renting a room in the center of Sydney is about $ 200 per week.
 The price is not always more expensive than in the suburbs, but this depends on the popularity of the neighbourhood.

 Average price per person / week in a big city:

 - Food: varies depending on your appetite, about $ 50 / week per person

 - Transport: all depends on where you live.
 Maps are available with different rates depending on the area and time you wish to travel.
 Travelling to the CBD and the surrounding areas can cost roughly around $6 for a return ticket.
 If you’re travelling frequently on a daily basis by different modes of transport, it would be cheaper to pay for a weekly pass around $48.
 Or transport top up card (Eg Opal Card in Sydney).